Shane MacGowan: Death

 It was reported on 23 July 2023 that MacGowan was hospitalised in an intensive care unit.
 Following treatment for an infection, he was visited by many celebrities while in hospital.
-He was discharged from St. Vincent's University Hospital on 23 November 2023 after four months of treatment, but was shortly thereafter re-admitted with another infection.
-At 3:30 a.m. on 30 November 2023, as he was receiving last rites, MacGowan died from pneumonia with his wife and sister-in-law by his side; he was 65.
+He was discharged from St. Vincent's University Hospital on 23 November after four months of treatment, but was shortly afterwards re-admitted with another infection.
+McGowan died from pneumonia at 3:30 am on 30 November, as he was receiving last rites, with his wife and sister-in-law by his side; he was 65.
 He left an estate of €849,733, which he willed to his wife.

-On 8 December, MacGowan's coffin was borne through the streets of Dublin on a horse-drawn carriage as fans lined the streets for his funeral procession.
-Later, hundreds gathered inside and outside Saint Mary of the Rosary Church in Nenagh, County Tipperary, including celebrities Nick Cave, Johnny Depp, BP Fallon, Bob Geldof, Aidan Gillen, President of Ireland Michael D. Higgins and former Sinn Féin leader Gerry Adams.
-There was dancing inside the church as "Fairytale of New York" was performed by the Pogues with Glen Hansard, Lisa O'Neill and John Sheahan from the Dubliners.
+On 8 December, MacGowan's coffin was borne through the streets of Dublin on a horse-drawn carriage as fans lined the route for his funeral procession.
+Later, hundreds gathered inside and outside Saint Mary of the Rosary Church in Nenagh, County Tipperary, including celebrities Nick Cave, Johnny Depp, BP Fallon, Bob Geldof, Aidan Gillen, President of Ireland Michael D. Higgins, and former Sinn Féin leader Gerry Adams.
+There was dancing inside the church as "Fairytale of New York" was performed by the Pogues with Glen Hansard, Lisa O'Neill, and John Sheahan from the Dubliners.

 "Fairytale of New York" went to No. 1 in Ireland on the weekend of MacGowan's funeral.
-On 13 December 2023, the Pogues reissued the song as a charity seven-inch single in tribute to MacGowan and to benefit the Dublin Simon Community, an anti-homelessness organisation that MacGowan had supported.
+On 13 December, the Pogues reissued the song as a charity seven-inch single in tribute to MacGowan and to benefit the Dublin Simon Community, a homelessness charity that he had supported.

-A pair of posthumous portraits, following MacGowan’s last London visit by artist Dan Llywelyn Hall, were unveiled in London to support the Encephalitis Society.
+A pair of posthumous portraits, following MacGowan’s last London visit, by artist Dan Llywelyn Hall, were unveiled in London to support the Encephalitis Society.